rwarnking/image-sorter/README.md

 ### GUI

 The GUI lets you select the input and output directory.
-Furthermore options are available to add events and authors.
+Further menus are available to add events and authors to the database.
 Progress-bars are given for continuous observation of the progress.

 ![GUI](/docs/images/gui.jpg)